keelus/3d-viewer/README.md

 ## 🐛 Known errors
 - In very specific cases where the Z position of the camera is exactly 0, and rotation is default, some triangles might not be displayed correctly.
 This can be corrected by just moving or rotating the camera by a few pixels.
+- In strange cases, when loading a 3D model, SDL2 could fail to render the mesh text information (unknown cause).

 ## 📸 Screenshots
 <p align="center">